mockingbirdnyc/wordpress/wp-content/plugins/wp-disable/readme.txt

 == Changelog ==
+= 1.5.15 =
+* Minor CSS _updates
+* Bug fix with DNS-prefetch
+* Fixed conflicts with other optimisation.io Plugins
+* New fetaure - Disable Gravatars only in Comments

 = 1.5.14 =
 * Started on Documentation (can be found here https://optimisation.io/faq/)
 * Added donation button - help us make this the best optimisation suite available on the repo.
 Every $ donated helps.